pulp-bio/emgkit/README.md

 # emgkit
-A toolkit for processing and visualization of EMG signals.
+A toolkit for the processing, analysis and visualization of EMG signals.